 These are intended to improve the strategic coordination of commissioning services across NHS, social care, related children’s and public health services.

 The Health and Social Care Act required the establishment of a Health and Wellbeing Board in every upper tier local authority by April 2013.
 They bring together Elected Members and the key NHS, public health, social leaders and patient representatives to work in partnership.
 They have some flexibility and may work at whatever geographical level “makes sense locally” – e.g. covering more than one local authority area, or focusing on the needs of a specific neighbourhood.

 The core purpose of health and wellbeing boards (HWB) is to join-up commissioning across NHS, social care, public health, children’s services and other services so that the Board can have an impact on the wider determinants of health eg. Housing, planning, environment, education or leisure.
 Through the boards, these organisations will be brought together to understand local needs through a joint strategic need assessment (JSNA).
 They will also create a joint health and wellbeing strategy (JHWS) to address these needs.

-The Bill places legal obligation on NHS and local authority commissioners to refer to the JSNA and JHWS in exercising their commissioning functions.
+The Act places legal obligation on NHS and local authority commissioners to refer to the JSNA and JHWS in exercising their commissioning functions.

 Health and wellbeing boards are able to look at the totality of resources available to support local people’s health and wellbeing, across the budgets the NHS, council and other partners.
 The Health and Social Care Act and Health and Wellbeing boards are intended to encourage local authorities and their NHS partners to have greater flexibility to pool budgets or have lead commissioning arrangements when drawing up the joint health and wellbeing strategy and to provide more integrated commissioning across health and social care.

-There is a factsheet summarising the main points of the Health and Social Care Bill.
+On 16 December 2010, the Department of Health published a factsheet summarising the main points of the Health and Social Care Bill.
+Factsheets summarising the Health and Social Care Act may be found here.

 The Department for Communities and Local Government